Sonotone (hearing aid)

 Sonotone Corporation was a hearing aid manufacturer that was started by Hugo Leiber, inventor of the bone conduction receiver, in New York City in 1929.

+Overview

-It was a leader in the hearing aid industry until multiple buyouts ending in 1970 led to the abandonment of the manufacturing plant.
+The company was a leader in the hearing aid industry until multiple buyouts ending in 1970 led to the abandonment of the manufacturing plant.
 It was temporarily revived in 1987 but had closed again by 2005.